 Each party should check whether it has received any message from its counterparty in the expected interval.
-Silence is taken as evidence that the transport is no longer valid, and the session is terminated in that event.
+Silence is taken as evidence that the transport is no longer valid, and the session should be terminated in that event.

-For recoverable or idempotent flows, the gap detection can be achieved by sending Sequence messages respecting the keepalive interval.
+For recoverable or idempotent flows, the gap detection should be achieved by sending Sequence messages respecting the keepalive interval.